couchbaselabs/sdk-rfcs/rfc/0002-subdocapi.md

 ```

 ## Java
+The following specifics and caveats apply to the Java implementation:

  * `DocumentFragment` will be used as input parameter for single mutations as well as return type for single lookups and mutations.
  * `DocumentFragment` will NOT implementing the `Document` interface (so it's impossible to do `bucket.upser(someDocumentFragment)`).
  * method naming follow the Java camelCase convention so eg. `arrayinsert_in` becomes `arrayInsertIn`.